 - ½ tsp red chili powder/lal mirch powder

 - black salt/kala namak or regular salt

-- boil the soaked chickpeas with the whole spices, black salt and tea bag/bags in a pressure cooker for 10-15 minutes. if the chickpeas are not cooked completely than pressure cook them for a few more minutes.
+- boil the soaked chole with the whole spices, black salt and tea bag/bags in a pressure cooker for 10-15 minutes. if the chole are not cooked completely than pressure cook them for a few more minutes.

 - you could also tie all the spices in a muslin and make a bouquet garni and add it to the chickpeas.

-- drain the chickpeas. remove the spices and tea bag.
+- drain the chole/chickpeas. remove the spices and tea bag.

 - in a pan heat oil and fry the crushed ginger garlic or ginger garlic paste.

 - when the raw smell of the ginger garlic disappears add all the spice powders.

 - fry the spice powders for a minute.